nirvaankohli/smart-bin/mind-map/mind-map.md

             - Option 1:
             - Option 2:
           - Requirements
-            - Motor needs to be compatable with Rasberry Pi
+            - Motor needs to be compatible with Raspberry Pi
             - Motor needs to be powerful enough
             - Motor needs to be in a small form factor
             - Should be priced reasonably